 We want to hear what you think about this article.
 Submit a letter to the editor or write to firstname.lastname@example.org.

-Steve Clemons is Washington editor at Large at The Atlantic and editor of AtlanticLIVE.
+Steve Clemons is a former Washington editor at Large at The Atlantic and editor of AtlanticLIVE.